inuits/elody-common/README.md

 2. To start an Elody application, you will need to have a customer common repo.
 This repository contains a same structure as this one, which will pull all needed customer repositories for that specific customer.
 When you have this, you can place the clone ssh url in this `repositories.txt` file together with the directory `clients/${name_of_client}`.
+    *IMPORTANT: The name of the client **has to be** equal to the `PROJECT_FOLDER` variable in the `.env.dist` of the customers common repository.*
     *TIP: Remember the file structure noted above.*

-3. Now, when you execute the `task clone-repos` command again, customer repos will also be pulled.
+4. Now, when you execute the `task clone-repos` command again, customer repos will also be pulled.
 After this you can go further with setting up an Elody application.

 #### An example flow
 *Important: For when you have added te customer repo*